Teams for Frontline

 Solution overview

-We introduced a redesigned onboarding flow.
+We introduced a onboarding experience to help user setup the app, and a learning center to help them get more efficient overtime.
 Feedback from new users (4/4) confirmed that it significantly reduced the learning curve for frontline managers.

 USER JTBD